Tritibellum/minimal-nvidia-gentoo/README.md

 ## WARNING: DO NOT GIT CLONE THIS UNLESS YOU KNOW WHAT YOU'RE DOING!!!

-this is my minimal nvidia gpu + amd cpu gentoo configuration files, meant to be kept minimal in disk, memory usage, and portage packages to compile, while also making sure to keep as perfomant as possible! everything that i will be doing will be kept in this github repository, to backup most of the settings i come upon and to redo everything when i need to. :3
+this is my minimal nvidia gpu + amd cpu gentoo configuration files, meant to be kept minimal in disk, memory usage, and portage packages to compile, while also making sure to keep as perfomant as possible! everything that i will be doing will be kept in this github repository, to backup most of the settings i come upon and to redo everything when i need to :3

 ## shoutout page
 shoutout to [RusselsTeap0t](https://www.reddit.com/r/Gentoo/comments/150r74m/guide_hyprland_nvidia_extremely_minimal_gentoo/